p-j-smith/lipyphilic/docs/reference/analyses.rst

 :attr:`lipid_sel` is an atom selection that covers all lipids in the bilayer.
-This is used for calculating the membrane midpoint. :attr:`height_sel` selects which atoms to use for caclulating the height of each lipid.
+This is used for calculating the membrane midpoint. :attr:`height_sel` selects which atoms to use for calculating the height of each lipid.

 Local membrane midpoints are calculated by creating a grid of membrane patches, with the number of grid points controlled with the :attr:`n_bins`